2003 Staten Island Ferry crash

-Accident
+Crash

 The 310 ft ferry was at the end of its 5 mi, 25-minute trip from South Ferry, Manhattan to St. George, Staten Island.
 On board were approximately 1,500 passengers, one-quarter of the maximum capacity of 6,000.
 Winds were heavy that afternoon, with gusts of more than 40 mph.
 The water in New York Harbor was described as "very choppy".

 Instead of docking, the ferry angled away from its berth and collided with a concrete maintenance pier.
 The pier ripped into the ferry's starboard side and tore into the boat's main deck where many passengers were crowding forward to disembark.
-The accident left a number of victims trapped in a pile of metal, glass, and splintered wood, while other passengers jumped overboard.
+The collision left a number of victims trapped in a pile of metal, glass, and splintered wood, while other passengers jumped overboard.
 The ferry's hull on the Staten Island end sustained significant damage, including the destruction of bulkheads, support frames and support columns along the starboard side.

 Fatalities and injuries

-Ten people were killed, plus an eleventh person who died two months after the accident from injuries sustained during the collision, and 70 others were injured in the accident, including several who lost limbs.
+Ten people were killed, plus an eleventh person who died two months after the crash from injuries sustained during the collision, and 70 others were injured in the crash, including several who lost limbs.
 All the fatalities and most of the injuries were to passengers on the main deck; some passengers on the upper decks were injured during the crowd's panic, and many were treated for shock.
-The deaths included a survivor of the September 11 attacks and a woman who was placed in a drug-induced coma for two months after the accident.
+The deaths included a survivor of the September 11 attacks and a woman who was placed in a drug-induced coma for two months after the crash.
 Paul Esposito, a 24-year-old waiter, had both legs severed below the knee.
 His life was saved by Kerry Griffiths, a sightseeing 34-year-old pediatric nurse from England, who applied tourniquets.